Prevent Hail Damage on Your Roofs

-Hail can strike in any season, in 2019 alone there were 5,382 major hail storms according to statistics pulled from NOAA’s Severe Storms database.
-In 2018, 4.610 major hailstorms occurred, resulting in $810 million in property and crop damage.
+Hail can strike in any season, in 2019 alone there were 5,382 major hailstorms according to statistics culled from NOAA’s Severe Storms database.
+In 2018, 4,610 major hailstorms occurred, resulting in $810 million in property and crop damage.

 More than 10.7 million US properties were affected by one or more damaging hail events in 2017 according to Verisk Estimates.

 Hail pellets can vary from pea size to 7” in diameter and anything larger than 1-3/4” has the potential to inflict significant damage.
-All too often, roofs sustain severe damage during a hail storm but owners and building occupants won’t realize any damage has occurred until the roof is beginning to leak due to latent damage.
+All too often, roofs sustain severe damage during a hailstorm but owners and building occupants won’t realize any damage has occurred until their flat or low slope roof begins to leak due to latent damage.

 Hail damage to buildings can be seen mostly on the roof and windows, so it’s imperative to check them when the hailstorm passes.
 Up to 30% of hail claims are dated wrongly for their loss, considering that the damage has been noticed and claims were filed much later (up to 1 year) following the actual damaging hailstorm.